LoRAS: An oversampling approach for imbalanced datasets: Case studies

 \section{Case studies}

-For testing the potential of LoRAS as an oversampling approach, we designed benchmarking experiments with a total of 12 datasets which are either highly imbalanced or high dimensional.
+For testing the potential of LoRAS as an oversampling approach, we designed benchmarking experiments with a total of 14 datasets which are either highly imbalanced, high dimensional or with a small number of data points.
 With this number of diverse case studies we should have a comprehensive idea of the advantages of LoRAS over the other oversampling algorithms of our interest.